joyrex2001/tekline/README.md

 ## Secret syncing

 In case secrets are required in delegated pipelines, the suggested approach to support these is to have these secrets available in the tekton-pipelines namespace.
 The tekline implementation will copy over all secrets that have the `tekline.joyrex2001.com/sync-to-delegate=true` label.
 When copied over, it will remove all labels and annotations, except for annotations that start with tekton.

+## Running multiple pipelines

+The delegate pipeline setup supports running multiple pipelines in the same namespace next to each other.
+These pipeline will all be triggered automatically once the delegate pipeline is triggered.
+In order to be able to reference the same tasks in the different pipelines, optionally even using different versions of the same task, a different name is needed for the tasks.
+Otherwise both pipelines would try to create the same task, which Kustomize by design doesn't allow.
+It also makes sure that different pipelines cannot override eachothers tasks.
+This is achieved by adding a prefix to all tasks, conveniently provided by Kustomize.
+In order for Kustomize to properly create the override, we need to tell it which fields are name references, using the kustomizeconfig component.